Securities and Exchange Commission (SEC)

 The SEC makes reports available to the public via the EDGAR system.
 SEC also offers publications on investment-related topics for public education.
 The same online system also takes tips and complaints from investors to help the SEC track down violators of the securities laws.
 SEC policy is to never comment on the existence or status of an ongoing investigation."*

-SEC reports can be searched with these two UMD Library Databases:
+SEC reports can be searched with these two library databases:

-Search for name of company, and then click on the "EDGAR" tab.
+Search a company name and choose the "Filings" tab.
 Reports can be viewed in Word, Excel or PDF formats.

 *from the Wikipedia